sdt6585/convergence-docs/Game Design Document.md

 The initial methods were crude, and had the obvious weakness of relying on signals that had been travelling for years through empty space.
 By the time human craft arrived on distant galaxies, remarkable changes had already taken place.
 Still, some systems were habitable and patterns began to emerge.

 Dense galactic entanglements tended to have more matter and energy than the comparatively cold Milky Way.
 Atmospheric conditions conducive to carbon based life were more common, though other space faring races were still unknown.
-Humans began following the cosmic filament of their local super clusters, and thus eventually found their way to rotational point of the entire known universe - the Omega-class supermassive black hole referred to as the Lodestone.
+Humans began following the cosmic filament of their local super clusters, and thus eventually found their way to the rotational point of the entire known universe - the Omega-class supermassive black hole referred to as the Lodestone.

 Billions of galaxies wrapped around the Lodestone extend in massive tendrils across the known universe.
 Though the universe may not all spin around the enormous black hole, it seems that intelligent life does.